Music of Sweden: Classical

 Wilhelm Stenhammar (1871–1927) was one of the later national romantic composers.
-He owned a reputation as one of the finest pianists of his time.
-He studied for some years in Berlin, where he came in contact with German high romanticism, such as Bruckner and Wagner, which influenced him a lot when he wrote his two symphonies.
-He also wrote six string quartets, a respectable amount of piano music and one opera, Tyrfing, treating a Norse mythological subject.
-Another national romantic composer who was also a conductor and violinist, was Hugo Alfvén (1872–1960).
-His orchestration is bright and colorful, reminiscent of that of Richard Strauss, although the harmonic language differs a lot.
-Some of his works, such as the Swedish rhapsodies, are program music, which means music with an underlying program that is meant to be evoked in the listener's mind.
+He was considered one of the finest pianists of his time.
+He studied for some years in Berlin, where he came in contact with German high romanticism, such as the music of Bruckner and Wagner, which greatly influenced his two symphonies.
+He also wrote six string quartets, a respectable amount of piano music and one opera, Tyrfing, on a Norse mythological subject.
+Another national romantic composer (also a conductor and violinist) was Hugo Alfvén (1872–1960).
+His orchestration is bright and colorful, reminiscent of that of Richard Strauss, although the harmonic language is quite different.
+Some of his works, such as the Swedish rhapsodies, are program music, that is, music intended to evoke an extramusical narrative.
 Alfvén appears as a character in the film The Passion of Marie.

-Important composers in the early 1900s are Hilding Rosenberg, Kurt Atterberg, Ture Rangström.
-The best-known opera singers were the 19th century soprano Jenny Lind and the 20th century tenor Jussi Björling, who had great success abroad as a tenor.
-Also sopranos Christina Nilsson, Birgit Nilsson, and tenor Nicolai Gedda, baritone Håkan Hagegård and the contemporary soprano Miah Persson and mezzo-sopranos Anne Sofie von Otter and Katarina Karnéus have become known in the world of opera.
-Evert Taube, Povel Ramel, Cornelis Vreeswijk, Fred Akerstrom are all popular modern troubadours, considered to be classics in Swedish music.
+Important composers in the early 1900s are Hilding Rosenberg, Kurt Atterberg and Ture Rangström.
+The best-known opera singers were the 19th-century soprano Jenny Lind and the 20th-century tenor Jussi Björling, who enjoyed great success abroad.
+Also the sopranos Christina Nilsson and Birgit Nilsson; tenor Nicolai Gedda; baritone Håkan Hagegård; and, more recently, soprano Miah Persson and mezzo-sopranos Anne Sofie von Otter and Katarina Karnéus—these singers have all become well known in the world of opera.
+Evert Taube, Povel Ramel, Cornelis Vreeswijk and Fred Akerstrom are all popular modern troubadours, considered to be classics in Swedish music.
 Sweden also has a very prominent choral music tradition, deriving in part from the cultural importance of Swedish folk songs and the popularity of choir schools.